projen/projen/API.md

 ## class ConstructLibraryAws 🔹 <a id="projen-constructlibraryaws"></a>

+AWS CDK construct library project.

 A multi-language (jsii) construct library which vends constructs designed to use within the AWS CDK with a friendly workflow and automatic publishing to the construct catalog.

 ```ts
 const project = new ConstructLibraryAws({